-This bill amends current legislation to mandate that controllers or processors de-identify personal data before selling it and prohibits the re-identification of such data.
-It introduces the definition of "re-identify," which pertains to linking de-identified data back to an identifiable individual.
-The bill outlines the responsibilities of both controllers and processors to ensure compliance, including taking reasonable measures to maintain data anonymity and publicly committing to refrain from re-identification attempts.
-It also establishes that any waivers or agreements that do not align with these provisions will be deemed void and unenforceable.
+This bill amends existing legislation to mandate that controllers or processors de-identify personal data before its sale and prohibits the re-identification of such data.
+It introduces the definition of "re-identify," which refers to the process of linking de-identified data back to an identified or identifiable individual.
+The bill emphasizes the responsibilities of these entities to ensure compliance, including taking reasonable measures to maintain data anonymity and publicly committing to refrain from re-identification.
+Furthermore, it clarifies that any waiver of these requirements will be void and unenforceable, and it designates the Office of the Attorney General as the exclusive authority for enforcing violations, with no private right of action for individuals.

 Statutes affected: